How to Choose a Web Host and Find the Best Hosting Service

 Next, consider the security measures the web host implements.
 It should offer multiple layers of firewalls to protect against DDoS attacks, encryption methods, and a way to detect malware.

-Aside from using Imunify360 and Bitninja to fortify and monitor servers, Hostinger utilizes Cloudflare to ensure additional layers of security while Wanguard detects and mitigates DDoS attacks.
+Aside from using Imunify360 and Monarx to fortify and monitor servers, Hostinger utilizes Cloudflare to ensure additional layers of security while Wanguard detects and mitigates DDoS attacks.

 Last but not least, the web host should perform regular site-level backups and automatically update the software whenever the latest version is out.
 This is to prevent possible loss of data and other vulnerabilities from outdated software.